CONTACT: Chuck Fuqua

 (202) 463-2436, email@example.com

-# # # The American Forest & Paper Association (AF&PA) serves to advance a sustainable U.S. pulp, paper, packaging, and wood products manufacturing industry through fact-based public policy and marketplace advocacy.
+The American Forest & Paper Association (AF&PA) serves to advance a sustainable U.S. pulp, paper, packaging, tissue and wood products manufacturing industry through fact-based public policy and marketplace advocacy.
 AF&PA member companies make products essential for everyday life from renewable and recyclable resources and are committed to continuous improvement through the industry’s sustainability initiative - Better Practices, Better Planet 2020.
-The forest products industry accounts for approximately 4 percent of the total U.S. manufacturing GDP, manufactures about $210 billion in products annually, and employs nearly 900,000 men and women.
-The industry meets a payroll of approximately $50 billion annually and is among the top 10 manufacturing sector employers in 47 states.
+The forest products industry accounts for approximately 4 percent of the total U.S. manufacturing GDP, manufactures over $200 billion in products annually, and employs approximately 900,000 men and women.
+The industry meets a payroll of approximately $50 billion annually and is among the top 10 manufacturing sector employers in 45 states.
 Visit AF&PA online at www.afandpa.org or follow us on Twitter @ForestandPaper.